 Sing along to Cd’s or just on your own, join music and rhyming groups, and show him how much fun words are.
 He may not know all the words straight away and may even sing the incorrect words..but it is the enjoyment of singing the words that help him develop his speech.

 Discuss what he is doing while he plays.
 Ask him questions especially during imaginative play..ask him to describe what he is pretending to do or who he is pretending to be.
 Dig out the soft toys or puppets, give them names, and do their voices..your child will love to have conversations with them.

 Don’t sit your toddler in front of the telly alone.
 Watch the programme together and talk about what is happening and when it is over, chat about what happened and what he can remember.

 Use Baby Signing

-In the meantime: Be patient and enjoy watching, listening and learning with your little one…and before you know it, you’ll be wishing for some peace and quiet!
+In the meantime: Be patient and enjoy watching, listening, and learning with your little one…and before you know it, you’ll be wishing for some quiet!

 I am a preschool and primary school teacher and mum to 3 children.
 I have been involved in education since 1997 and have trained in a variety of educational specialist areas.
 It is with this expertise that I write articles to help parents and educators provide quality learning experiences for the children in their care.